How does compound interest work?

 What would happen if you started with $1 and contributed $1 every week to a savings account with an APY of 0.25%?
 In 10 years, you’ll have $527.
 In 20 years, you’ll have $1,067.

 If you started with $1 and contributed $10 every week to a savings account with an APY of 0.25%, how much would you have in 10 years?
 A few hundred maybe?

 You’d actually have $5,266.60.
 In 20 years, it would be $10,665.

-The power of compound interest is that the more you continue to add to your savings, the more money you have to earn interest.
-Basically, the more you put into your compound interest investment, the faster it grows.
+The very definition of compound interest is that the more you continue to add to your savings, the more money you have to earn interest.
+Basically, the more you put into your investment, the faster it grows.
 This is hands-down the best way to achieve one of Tony’s financial resolutions of speeding up savings.

 Compound interest is found in many types of investments.
 Unfortunately, U.S. savings accounts now generally have extremely low APYs; most of them have been below 1% since the Great Recession.
-However, as our example shows, even a few tenths of a percentage point plus regular savings contributions can make a huge difference due to how compound interest investment works.
-Other investment types like index funds or stocks can have much higher rates of return, but can also carry greater risks of loss.
+However, as our example shows, even a few tenths of a percentage point plus regular savings contributions can make a huge difference due to how compound interest works.

 Curious to learn more about smart investing and gaining your financial freedom?
 Check out how to plan your financial future and smart ways to plan for retirement.
-Harness the power of compounding and see just where $1 can take you.
+Harness the power of compound interest and see just where $1 can take you.

 Want to discover more investing secrets from the smartest minds in finance today?

 Get all the details in Tony Robbins’ Unshakeable audio.
 Unlock secrets on how to compound wealth, make smart investing decisions and master your personal finances today.